For none of us lives for himself, and no one dies for himself

 Thoughts on Today’s Verse

-Every man’s life and every man’s death has a relation to others as well as to ourselves, which his calls for a consecrated life of singular devotion – a life whose purpose is to glorify God alone – until He is everything in our life and we am nothing.
+Every man’s life and every man’s death has a relation to others as well as to ourselves, which this calls for a consecrated life of singular devotion – a life whose purpose is to glorify God alone – until He is everything in our life and we are nothing.

 In whatever sphere of life we discover ourselves to be and in whatever trivial task we may find ourselves employed – we can only live for Him if we remain dead to self-seeking and self-importance and alive to Christ Jesus – so that whether we live or die, we do all to the glory of God.

 Loving Father, it is my chief complaint that I do not love and serve You as I ought – I can only do those things that please You as I decrease and You increase in my life.
 Please help me to shed all hidden pride and all appearances of self-importance so that I may be used by You – so that whether I live or whether I die, I do all to Your praise and glory – in the name of Jesus Christ I pray.
 AMEN